tim-hellhake/esphome-adapter/README.md

 ## Configuration (if you enabled authentication)
 1. Go to the addon config
-2. Enter the same user/password as in the ESPHome config
+2. If you enabled authentication, enter the same user/password as in the ESPHome config
-3. If the ESPHome `api` is enabled enter the port of the `web_server` as `fallbackPort` in the config
+3. If you enabled the ESPHome `api`, enter the port of the `web_server` as `fallbackPort` in the config

 ## Prerequisites
 1. The web server needs to be enabled (`web_server`)